Japan's Renesas secures $1.8 billion government-led bailout

-TOKYO Japanese chipmaker Renesas Electronics Corp, hit by slumping orders and competition from rivals like Samsung Electronics Co Ltd, secured a 150 billion yen (1.1 billion pounds) lifeline from a government-led bailout on Monday.
+TOKYO Japanese chipmaker Renesas Electronics Corp, hit by slumping orders and competition from rivals like Samsung Electronics Co Ltd, secured a 150 billion yen ($1.8 billion) lifeline from a government-led bailout on Monday.

 The taxpayer-funded Innovation Network Corp of Japan (INCJ), will provide 138.4 billion yen in exchange for a two-thirds stake in Renesas, the world's biggest maker of microcontroller chips for cars.